 This uncertainty, but with the potential for big stock gains, is almost a perfect situation for call options if we wanted to get involved.
 Why?
 Calls give us unlimited upside potential, but with limited risk.
 And LEAPS give us exposure to a stock on a longer time frame.

-This call buy would give me bullish exposure to SPCE for well over a year, and the most I could possibly lose on this trade is the premium paid, or $800 per call purchased if the stock were to close below 25.
+This call buy would give me bullish exposure to SPCE for well over two years, and the most I could possibly lose on this trade is the premium paid, or $500 per call purchased if the stock were to close below 10 in January 2024.

-This $800 risked in the LEAP buy is a dramatic discount in comparison to buying 100 shares at 22 per share, or a capital outlay of $2,200.
+This $500 risked in the LEAP buy is a discount in comparison to buying 100 shares at 10 per share, or a capital outlay of $1,000.

-Much like the SPCE trade, the most I could possibly lose on this trade is the premium paid, or $1,300 per call purchased if NKLA were to close below 25 in January of 2022.
+Much like the SPCE trade, the most I could possibly lose on this trade is the premium paid, or $900 per call purchased, if PTON were to close below 30 in January of 2024.

 LEAP Options in Exxon Mobil (XOM)

-Switching gears from hot technology stocks to potential turnaround plays, if I wanted to execute a bullish trade in Exxon Mobil (XOM), which has been a total stock disaster the last several years, I might look to execute this LEAP call buy targeting a move higher by 2023:
+Switching gears from hot technology stocks to commodity stocks that were left for dead, and have exploded higher recently, if I wanted to execute a bullish trade in Exxon Mobil (XOM), I might look to execute this LEAP call buy targeting a move higher by 2024:

-This LEAP buy would give me two years of bullish exposure to a potential turnaround in XOM stock, with the most we can possibly lose being the premium paid, or $600 per call purchased.
+This LEAP buy would give me two years of bullish exposure to the continued run in XOM stock, with the most we can possibly lose being the premium paid, or $1,100 per call purchased.

-SPCE, NKLA and XOM couldn’t be more different in terms of the stage at which they are in their company’s history, or investors’ perception of them.
+SPCE, PTON and XOM couldn’t be more different in terms of the stage at which they are in their companies’ history, or investors’ perception of them.
 How they will perform over the next year or two is truly anyone’s guess.
 However, with the awesome power of LEAP options we can get bullish exposure to each, at a fraction of the cost of buying the stock outright.

 Have you tried LEAP options before?
 How did it turn out?
 Tell us about your experience in the comments below.